oscal-compass/compliance-trestle/README.md

 regulatory level.
 The `trestle` team has seen a need for an object that can define parameters at the `control-implemenation` level, e.g. `component` is an implementation and `target` is the definition of capabilities of the component.

-### 3rd party supported elements.

-In addition to the core OSCAL models and the `target-definition` trestle provides support for 3rd party schemas for `tasks` and for use as an object model layer.
-By design these will not be supported by core trestle editing commands (e.g. split / merge).

 ## Supported file formats for OSCAL objects.

 OSCAL supports `xml`, `json` and `yaml` with their [metaschema](https://github.com/usnistgov/metaschema) tooling.
 Trestle